 Spinco is currently a wholly owned subsidiary of Liberty Media.
 Immediately following the Spin-Off, we will be primarily engaged in the media, communications and entertainment industries through our ownership of interests in subsidiaries and other companies.
-Following the Spin-Off, our principal businesses and assets will include the consolidated subsidiaries Atlanta National League Baseball Club, Inc. (ANLBC) and TruePosition, Inc. (TruePosition), equity affiliates Sirius XM Radio Inc. (Sirius) and Live Nation Entertainment, Inc. (Live Nation) and minority investments in public companies such as Barnes & Noble, Inc. (Barnes & Noble), Time Warner Cable Inc., Viacom Inc. and Sprint Nextel Corporation.
-In connection with the Spin-Off, it is expected that Starz, LLC will distribute approximately \$1.8 billion in cash to Liberty Media, of which \$400 million was distributed in the third quarter of 2012.
+Following the Spin-Off, our principal businesses and assets will include the consolidated subsidiaries Atlanta National League Baseball Club, Inc. (ANLBC) and TruePosition, Inc. (TruePosition), equity affiliates Sirius XM Radio Inc. (Sirius) and Live Nation Entertainment, Inc. (Live Nation) and minority investments in public companies such as Barnes & Noble, Inc. (Barnes & Noble), Time Warner Inc., Time Warner Cable Inc., Viacom Inc. and Sprint Nextel Corporation.
+In connection with the Spin-Off, it is expected that Starz, LLC will distribute approximately \$1.8 billion in cash to Liberty Media, of which \$600 million in the aggregate has already been distributed (on July 9, August 17, September 4 and November 16 of 2012).
 The total amount of the distribution will depend upon the financial performance and cash position of Starz, LLC prior to the Spin-Off.
 This distributed cash, as reduced by investments of such cash prior to the Spin-Off, will be contributed to Spinco in connection with the Spin-Off.
+The distribution of a minimum amount of cash by Starz, LLC to Liberty Media, and its contribution to Spinco, is not a condition to the Spin-Off.
+See "The Spin-Off-Conditions to the Spin-Off."